Things to Do in Kāʻanapali

 “Hawaiʻi's Most Hawaiian Hotel” is home to Hale Hoʻokipa (House of Hospitality) with a team of cultural advisors, who are dedicated to offering authentic cultural experiences through a range of complimentary family-friendly daily cultural activities, including hula, ʻukulele, and Hawaiian language lessons, lei making, garden walks and more.
 You can also enjoy free live Hawaiian entertainment nightly and experience fun beach and ocean activities at Hale Huakaʻi, the hotel’s Ocean Activities Center!
 For any island activities outside of the hotel, our ʻAlihilani Guest Services will be more than happy to recommend the best activity for you and your family with the best offer of Maui.

 Kā'anapali Beach Hotel offers a variety of cultural activities that are scheduled daily.
 We invite you to have fun and immerse yourself in our culture.
-The cultural activities are offered complimentary or at a nominal fee to hotel guests.
+The cultural activities are offered complimentary to hotel guests.
 Just stop by and sign up in advance at the Hale Hoʻokipa in the lobby.
 They are the best people to talk to about things to do in the area as well as Hawaiian culture.

 Experience unforgettable West Maui ocean activities and beach adventures at Hale Huakaʻi, Kāʻanapali Beach Hotel’s brand new water activity center.